Xunnamius/xrelease/README.md

 `/home/user/my-project/packages/my-package-1`.
 That's because xrelease should always be run at the root of the package to be released.

-The given pathspecs happen to work for releasing each of the other packages as well, assuming they are all share the same parent directory, e.g.
+The pathspec syntax we're using happens to work for releasing each of the other packages as well, assuming they are all share the same parent directory, e.g.
 `/home/user/my-project/packages`.
+If we wanted to release `my-package-2` next, we would replace `':(exclude)../my-package-2'` with `':(exclude)../my-package-1'` and run xrelease again.

 To support a polyrepo instead, your [release configuration][7] might include: